-The BankAmericard was the first credit card I ever opened and, while it’s no longer my primary credit card, it’s still a great fit if you’re new to the world of credit cards or don’t qualify for more lucrative options.
-Here are just a few reasons the BankAmericard is worth considering.
+The BankAmericard was the first credit card I ever opened, and while it’s no longer the primary card I use, it’s still a great fit if you’re new to the world of credit and can’t qualify for more lucrative options or have accumulated credit card debt that you’re looking to pay off.

-2. There’s a 0% intro APR
+1. There’s an exceptionally long 0% intro APR

-4. There’s no annual fee
+2. There’s no annual fee

-Another nice benefit of the BankAmericard is that there’s no annual fee.
+Another nice perk of the BankAmericard is that there’s no annual fee.
 This means that it can work with a wide variety of budgets, and you don’t have to worry about spending a certain amount in particular categories in order to make the card worthwhile.
 When I first opened the BankAmericard, I wasn’t sure I’d spend enough to justify a hefty annual fee, which made this card a great fit for my wallet.

-5. It’s a good fit for new borrowers
+4. It’s a good fit for new borrowers

-7. It features educational resources
+6. It features educational resources

 If you’re new to the world of credit, the BankAmericard offers a variety of free educational resources within your online account to help guide you along the way.
 This includes information about using credit cards responsibly, budgeting, personal finance and more.